MerryCodeAround/Final-Year-Project-22105496D/README.md

 # Final Year Project
  Hi!
 I am Morris.
 This is my Final year project of electrical engineering degree at PolyU, about image processing and computer vision.
-The title is "**Estimation of Available Space in Elevator using Image Processing and Machine Learning**"
+The title is "**Estimation of Available Space in Elevator using Image Processing and Machine Learning**".
+Since the code, dataset, and results are in different file formats, I decided to create this Github repository to better manage the project structure.
+Nonetheless, the directory in the program files are probably wrong, so... ~~it's just for show~~

 ### Repository Contents
 - [Generating Synthetic Data with Unity](#Unity-Project)